httpsmenahassan/httpsmenahassan/README.md

 <h1 align="center">Hi 👋, I'm Mena</h1>
 <h3 align="center">Full-stack software engineer and snack enthusiast</h3>

+<p align="left">Prior to programming, I interned on a startup’s Business Development team and continued working there for over five years.
+My time there allowed me to gain valuable experience managing multiple responsibilities such as coordinating promotions, promptly responding to client emails, as well as setting and managing expectations.
+This also helped to strengthen my interpersonal skills.
+Having worked with clients for so long, I have a good sense of how to balance both an internal team’s needs as well as the user experience.
+If you’re looking for someone who can work on a technical team while effectively communicating concepts to those who are more focused on the business, look no further.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=httpsmenahassan&label=Profile%20views&color=0e75b6&style=flat" alt="httpsmenahassan" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=httpsmenahassan" alt="httpsmenahassan" /></a> </p>